marioroy/mce-sort/README.md

      The following options are available:

-     --max-workers=NUM  Specify the number of workers for MCE (default auto) --parallel-io      Enable parallel IO for stage A partitioning of data
+     --maxworkers=<val> Specify the number of workers for MCE (default auto) --parallelio       Enable parallel IO for stage A partitioning of data

      --bm               Display benchmark info
      --check            Check array after sorted